mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Burhan* by Abu'l-Ma'ali al-Juwayni

 This book the most in-depth work written on usul al-fiqh, but also difficult to understand.
 The author had the best grip on the ma'akhidh and madakhil of the funun of any scholar from his era.
-It should be read with al-Abyari's commentary *al-Tahqiq wa'l-Bayan*, accompanied by the surviving portions of al-Maziri's commentary *Idah al-Mahsul*.
+Preface it by reading *Kitab al-Talkhis*, al-Juwayni's abridgement of *al-Taqrib wa'l-Irshad* by al-Baqillani, who was al-Juywani's teacher and a major influence on him.
+Study *al-Burhan* with with al-Abyari's commentary *al-Tahqiq wa'l-Bayan*, along with the surviving portion of al-Maziri's commentary *Idah al-Mahsul*.

 The various madhahib are essentially smaller niches in an overarching umbrella that are compartmentalized based on juristic propensities, inclinations, and proclivities, as well as scholars tending to agree with a large part of their body of furu', which usually stems from being in line with said imam's juristic proclivities, more than they are separated by black-and-white differences in their methodologies.
 The various madhhabs should not be understood as self-contained and sealed off from each other.
 Once one has mastered one madhhab, the next step is to study the original sources and major works of the others.